-Music feuds: The artists who do NOT get along - BBC News
+8 of the biggest pop star feuds

 "Naughty Boy you fat joke stop pretending we're friends no one knows you," tweeted Zayn after their recording sessions turned sour.

-Mr Boy later told The Guardian the 22-year-old was "throwing his toys out of the pram" and said they had fallen out over "external influences".
+Mr Boy later told The Guardian the 22-year old was "throwing his toys out of the pram" and said they had fallen out over "external influences".

 5. Azealia Banks v Iggy Azalea

-The number of artists which Azealia Banks (above left) has fallen out with is so huge that it's difficult to single out just one.
+The number of artists which Azealia Banks (above left) has fallen out with is so huge that it could probably make a listicle in its own right.

-But somebody who experienced a particularly high level of vitriol was Fancy singer Iggy Azalea.
+But somebody who experienced a particularly high level of vitriol from her was Fancy singer Iggy Azalea.

 For two artists who became popular around the same time and were only a couple of letters off sharing a name, perhaps comparisons and rivalries were inevitable.